How to Care for Selvedge Denim

-Learning how to look after and clean your jeans is the best way to ensure you are getting the best out of them.
+Learning how to take care of selvedge denim is the best way to ensure you are getting the best out of them.
 So, we’ve put together this guide to help you learn how to look after raw denim jeans.

 Before you can care for your jeans appropriately, you must work out whether your jeans are sanforized or not.
-This information is usually listed in the product description on our site.
+You can usually find this information in the product description throughout our site.
 If shopping in-store, our team members will gladly help you.

 What is sanforized denim?